MarcLoupias/memo-dev/web/web-scraping.md

 [Microsoft ordered to let third parties scrape LinkedIn data - 20170815](https://www.theverge.com/2017/8/15/16148250/microsoft-linkedin-third-party-data-access-judge-ruling)

-Google don't like scrapping but is doing it with Google News
+Google don't like scraping but is doing it with Google News